mparno/fenics-web/source/styleguides.rst

 Code snippets
 ^^^^^^^^^^^^^

 The FEniCS documentation makes heavy use of code snippets to illustrate how the interfaces work.
-Code snippets are created using the ``code-block`` directive (see `showing code examples <http://sphinx.pocoo.org/markup/code.html>`_ for more details) which make it possible to show C++ and Python code snippets in the the following way:
+Code snippets are created using the ``code-block`` directive (see `showing code examples
+<http://sphinx.pocoo.org/markup/code.html>`_ for more details).
+This
+makes it possible to show C++ and Python code snippets in the the following way:

 .. code-block:: rest